nus-cs2103-AY1920S2/duke/docs/README.md

 ### `t/todo [string description]` - Add a todo task

-A todo task will be created and added to the end of the task list.
+The application will create a todo task and add it to the end of the task list.
 Upon creation, the task is marked as `Not Done` and its priority level is `ordinary` (i.e. normal).
- The description of the task can contain white spaces.
+Please note that the description of the task can contain white spaces, but not double slashes (i.e. `//`).

- The application will print the task created, and report the number of tasks (of all types) in the whole list.
+The application will then print the task created, and report the number of tasks (of all types) in the whole list.

 Example of usage: